wisdomadzorgenu/cbh-take-home-project/Ticket_Breakdown.md

     Acceptance Criteria
         - When a custom Agent Id is provided, it should be saved in the database successfully

-    1 story point for this ticket because it is simple and straightforward.
+    1 story point for this ticket because it requires less effort, time and straightforward.

 ### Modify Facilities to add custom Agent Ids